FixTweet/FxTwitter/README.md

 ### Things to tackle in the future

+- A subdomain to directly embed images and videos, without embeds (thanks @TheAppleFreak!)
 - Combining multiple images together (would be outside CF Worker)
 - Caching guest token (So we don't have to bother Twitter for one on every request)